Generalizing Beyond Suboptimality: Offline Reinforcement Learning Learns Effective Scheduling through Random Solutions

+We ablate each component by removing it and measuring the resulting average gap increase, on the Random dataset and across the three training sizes (Fig.~\ref{fig:ablation_fig}; full per-size results in App.~\ref{ap:results_ablation}).
+Two components dominate, and---critically---their importance grows sharply with the size of the action space.
+Removing the Delayed Policy Update increases the gap by 11.7\% at $10 \times 5$, 38.5\% at $15 \times 10$, and 112.8\% at $20 \times 10$ (54.3\% on average), and removing our Dueling Critic with separated inputs for $V_\theta$ and $A_\theta$ follows the same trend on a smaller scale ($4.3\% \to 5.8\% \to 16.7\%$, $8.9\%$ on average).
+The Quantile Critic ($4.2\%$) and CQL regularization ($2.5\%$) contribute more modestly and roughly uniformly across sizes.
+The scale-dependence of the two dominant components is a sharp departure from online continuous control, where \cite{fujimoto2019off} report only an $11.4\%$ degradation from removing delayed updates in MuJoCo and find delays beyond $\eta = 2$ harmful; CDQAC instead achieves its best performance at $\eta = 4$.

-To test the sample efficiency of CDQAC, we evaluated CDQAC by reducing the number of instances in the Random training dataset.
+\paragraph{Sample Efficiency} We evaluated CDQAC's sample efficiency by reducing the number of instances in the Random training dataset.
 Fig.~\ref{fig:dataset_size} shows that increasing the size of the dataset has only a marginal positive effect on performance.
-We noticed the greatest performance difference for $10 \times 5$ between 5 instances (greedy 11.8\%) and 10 instances (greedy 10.5\%), whereas other results show no significant difference.
-This means that CDQAC needs only a fraction of the original dataset (1\% to 5\%) to achieve performance similar to the full dataset, and significantly less then online RL approaches~\cite{fjsp_rl_2022,DANIEL}, requiring up to a 1000 instances.
-We have included extended results in App.~\ref{ap:results_dataset_size}.
+We noticed the greatest performance difference for $10 \times 5$ between 5 instances (greedy 11.8\%) and 10 instances (greedy 10.5\%), while other results show no significant differences.
+Due to CDQAC being an off-policy RL method, it is able to reuse examples effectively.
+Because the bootstrapped target $\mathcal{T}Z(s,a) = r + \gamma Z_{\hat{\theta}}(s', a')$ with $a' \sim \pi_{\psi}(\cdot \mid s')$ is recomputed against the current policy and target critic, the regression target for a given transition shifts as $\pi_{\psi}$ and $\hat{\theta}$ evolve, so each time a transition is resampled it carries a fresh learning signal rather than a redundant one.
+Therefore, CDQAC achieves near-full performance using only 1 to 5\% of the original dataset.
+Extended results are in App.~\ref{ap:results_dataset_size}.